PrasannaKumarKottakota/Programming/README.md

 # Programming-for-SDR

-The repository given an introdution to the programming langwage invoved in the "Design \& Development of SDR"
+This repository gives an introdution to the programming langwage invoved in the "Design \& Development of SDR"

-SDR : Software Defined Radio
+SDR : Software Defined Radio.

+To know more vist : https://github.com/PrasannaKumarKottakota/Programming-for-SDR/wiki